malmostad/wag-v4/pages/forms_buttons_and_messages.md

 To apply the styling to your forms, you need to set a `mf-v4` class somewhere *outside* the form.
 You can set it in the `body` element to have all your forms styled.
 Buttons will be styled based on their class names only and does not require the `mf-v4` scoping class name.

 ## Compliance Level 2
-If you have an approved exception from webbteamet@malmo.se to deliver a web application with [Compliance Level 2]({{ site.baseurl }}/getting_started#compliance-level-2), omit the `mf-v4` class and your forms will not be affected by the global assets.
+If you have an approved exception from webbteamet@malmo.se to deliver a web application with [Compliance Level 2]({{ site.baseurl }}/getting_started#compliance-level-2), omit the `mf-v4` class and your forms will not be affected by the Global Assets.
 It is your responsibility to ensure that your forms are responsive, accessible, nice looking and user friendly.

 ## Forms